 The school may notify parents about the child's absence and the parents are also encouraged to call the school when the child is (or will be) absent.
-After 10 consecutive all-day unexcused absences, the teacher will report the absence to the attendance official/principal.
-The student will automatically be placed in the category of "violation."
-The principal and staff of each school will implement a plan for reporting class absences.
+Parents will be contacted by a school representative when their child accumulates three, five and 10 unexcused absences.
+After 10 consecutive all-day absences, the principal's designee or attendance official will issue a 10-day letter stating that the student is in violation of the NC attendance law and parents may be referred for prosecution.